grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/000-reference.md

 excerpt: A reference of built-in metrics for different supported protocols.
 ---

-Every k6 test emits built-in and custom metrics.
+Every k6 test emits built-in and [Custom metrics](/using-k6/metrics/create-custom).
 Each supported protocol also has its specific metrics.

 ## Standard built-in metrics.